-THE FOREGOING SUMMARY IS INCLUDED HEREIN FOR GENERAL INFORMATION ONLY AND DOES NOT DISCUSS ALL ASPECTS OF U.S. FEDERAL INCOME TAXATION THAT MAY BE RELEVANT TO A PARTICULAR BENEFICIAL OWNER OF SERIES 2019C BONDS IN LIGHT OF THE BENEFICIAL OWNER'S PARTICULAR CIRCUMSTANCES AND INCOME TAX SITUATION.
-PROSPECTIVE INVESTORS ARE URGED TO CONSULT THEIR OWN TAX ADVISORS AS TO ANY TAX CONSEQUENCES TO THEM FROM THE PURCHASE, OWNERSHIP AND DISPOSITION OF SERIES 2019C BONDS, INCLUDING THE APPLICATION AND EFFECT OF STATE, LOCAL, FOREIGN AND OTHER TAX LAWS.
+THE FOREGOING SUMMARY IS INCLUDED HEREIN FOR GENERAL INFORMATION ONLY AND DOES NOT DISCUSS ALL ASPECTS OF U.S. FEDERAL INCOME TAXATION THAT MAY BE RELEVANT TO A PARTICULAR BENEFICIAL OWNER OF SERIES 2020A BONDS IN LIGHT OF THE BENEFICIAL OWNER'S PARTICULAR CIRCUMSTANCES AND INCOME TAX SITUATION.
+PROSPECTIVE INVESTORS ARE URGED TO CONSULT THEIR OWN TAX ADVISORS AS TO ANY TAX CONSEQUENCES TO THEM FROM THE PURCHASE, OWNERSHIP AND DISPOSITION OF SERIES 2020A BONDS, INCLUDING THE APPLICATION AND EFFECT OF STATE, LOCAL, FOREIGN AND OTHER TAX LAWS.

-State Tax Matters for the Series 2019C Bonds
+State Tax Matters for the Series 2020A Bonds

-In the opinion of Bond Counsel, interest on the Series 2019C Bonds and any profit made on the sale thereof are exempt from Massachusetts personal income taxes, and the Series 2019C Bonds are exempt from Massachusetts personal property taxes.
-Bond Counsel has not opined as to other Massachusetts tax consequences arising with respect to the Series 2019C Bonds.
-Prospective purchasers should be aware, however, that the Series 2019C Bonds are included in the measure of Massachusetts estate and inheritance taxes, and the Series 2019C Bonds and the interest thereon are included in the measure of Massachusetts corporate excise and franchise taxes.
-Bond Counsel has not opined as to the taxability of the Series 2019C Bonds, their transfer and the income therefrom, including any profit made on the sale thereof, under the laws of any state other than Massachusetts.
+In the opinion of Bond Counsel, interest on the Series 2020A Bonds and any profit made on the sale thereof are exempt from Massachusetts personal income taxes, and the Series 2020A Bonds are exempt from Massachusetts personal property taxes.
+Bond Counsel has not opined as to other Massachusetts tax consequences arising with respect to the Series 2020A Bonds.
+Prospective purchasers should be aware, however, that the Series 2020A Bonds are included in the measure of Massachusetts corporate excise and franchise taxes.
+Bond Counsel has not opined as to the taxability of the Series 2020A Bonds, their transfer and the income therefrom, including any profit made on the sale thereof, under the laws of any state other than Massachusetts.